joekreu/basic_pcp/README.md

 #### 1.1.1 Binding powers

-An infix operator has a _left_ and a _right binding power_, denoted by _lbp_ and _rbp_.
-Initially, prefix operators have only an _rbp_, and postfix operator have only an _lbp_.
-Typically, _lbp_ and _rbp_ are integers.
-Binding powers indicate the strength of binding in the corresponding direction.
+An infix operator has a _left_ and a _right binding power_ (_lbp_ and _rbp_).
+Initially, prefix operators have only an _rbp_, and postfix operators have only an _lbp_.
+Binding are numbers (often integers); they indicate the strength of binding in the corresponding direction.
 Frequently, _lbp_ and _rbp_ of a specific operator are equal or differ only by one.
 They can, however, differ by any number, as long as they are in an allowed range (here: 6 to 99).
-Binding powers of unary operators do not have to be greater than the binding powers of infix operators in the same expression.
+Binding powers of unary operators can be smaller than the binding powers of infix operators in the same expression.

+Parsing based on binding powers can be more powerful than the usual approach based on _precedence_ and _associativity_.
+Precedence and associativity can be expressed by equivalent definitions of binding powers, but not always vice versa.

 An infix operator will be right associative if its _rbp_ is less than its _lbp_.

-In simple situations, greater binding powers mean the same as higher precedence.
-Parsing based on binding powers can be more powerful, though.
-Precedence and associativity can be expressed by equivalent definitions of binding powers, but not always vice versa.

 #### 1.1.2 Unary operators, token insertion